Local Wildlife Sites

 They are identified and selected locally, by partnerships of local authorities, nature conservation charities, statutory agencies, ecologists and local nature experts, using robust, scientifically-determined criteria and detailed ecological surveys.
 Their selection is based on the most important, distinctive and threatened species and habitats within a national, regional and local context.
 This makes them some of our most valuable wildlife areas.

-Local Wildlife Sites in Kent
+Are Local Wildlife Sites protected?

 Who treasures and takes care of these places?